Download and Install STM32CubeIDE – Getting Started Guide

 STM32 Blue Pill LED Blinking Code

 Now let us modify the main.c file for our BLINK_LED project.
-Our aim is to blink the on-board LED indefinitely after a delay.
+Our goal is to blink the onboard LED continuously with a delay between each toggle.

-First, inside the main() function go to while(1) and insert the following lines of code.
-These will be responsible to blink the onboard LED infinitely.
+First, inside the main() function, go to the while(1) loop and insert the following lines of code.
+These will make the onboard LED blink indefinitely.

 while (1)